-Nicotine inhaler or nasal spray.
+Nicotine inhaler or nose spray.
 A prescription nicotine replacement product that releases nicotine to help reduce withdrawal symptoms (requires a doctor's approval before use).

-Zyban (bupropion), a non-nicotine alternative to help people stop smoking, is approved by the FDA.
+Bupropion.
+This is a non-nicotine option to help people stop smoking.
+It is approved by the FDA.
 Offered in pill form to smokers who want to quit, bupropion has been shown to alter mood transmitters in the brain that are linked to addiction.
-Bupropion must be prescribed by a health care provider and may not be appropriate for everyone.
-Consult your health care provider for more information.
+Bupropion must be prescribed by a healthcare provider and may not be right for everyone.
+Ask your healthcare provider for more information.

-Chantix (varenicline) is also a non-nicotine pill to help in smoking cessation.
-It was approved recently by the FDA.
+Varenicline.
+This is also a non-nicotine pill to help you quit smoking.
+It is approved by the FDA.
 It targets the nicotine receptors in the brain.
-Varenicline attaches to the receptors and blocks nicotine from reaching them, decreasing the desire for nicotine.
-Varenicline may not be appropriate for everyone and you should consult your health care provider.
+Varenicline attaches to the receptors and blocks nicotine from reaching them.
+This decreases the desire for nicotine.
+Varenicline may not be right for everyone.

 Your Family's Health